open-gpdb/gpdb/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 $ gpstop -u
 ```

-**CAUTION:**  For a more secure system, remove records for remote connections that use `trust` authentication from the `pg_hba.conf` file. `trust` authentication grants any user who can connect to the server access to the database using any role they specify.
+> **Caution**  For a more secure system, remove records for remote connections that use `trust` authentication from the `pg_hba.conf` file. `trust` authentication grants any user who can connect to the server access to the database using any role they specify.
 You can safely replace `trust` authentication with `ident` authentication for local UNIX-socket connections.
 You can also use `ident` authentication for local and remote TCP clients, but the client host must be running an ident service and you must `trust` the integrity of that machine.

 ## <a id="topic_xwr_rvd_jr"></a>Editing the pg\_hba.conf File